AltayYuzeir/PaddleOCR-UI/README.md

 # PDF2DOCX OCR UI

 A Streamlit-based tool for converting PDF documents to DOCX format using PaddleOCR and PaddleX for layout analysis and text extraction.
+This app is build to run on CPU, contributions are welcome for running on CUDA-compatible GPUs.

 ## Features